hamodey/Data-Networks-and-The-Web/README.md

 The API it self is a order-user forms allowing users to place orders onto their account with a specific order.
 This will allow 2 tables to access a foreign key of User ID and show which user places which order, also showing the name and User ID.

-## Users and Admin

-Please use user **ahmed@ahmed.com** with password **password** to log into admin account.
-This allow you to access the API with full access!
-Orders and users page only allow log ins required or else it will throw a 401 error, of unauthorized access.